 I grew up on the Canadian prairies.
 As early as the first grade, we had milk day.
 Such a joyful day!
-One took a form home to their parents and they filled out what sort of milk one would receive.
+Each student took a form to their parents and filled out which milk they would like to receive the following week.
 Chocolate milk?
 White milk?
 One carton?
 Two cartons?
-Mmm - what joy.

-As the milk cart rolled in, each student would receive a bag full of colourful trinkets and stickers along with their carton of fresh milk.
-One such sticker could be seen on many a car bumper: I <3 Alberta Beef.
+Next week arrived and the milk cart visited each student.
+It delivered fresh, cold milk and a bag full of colourful trinkets and stickers.
+One such famous sticker, seen on car bumpers throughout the city: I <3 Alberta Beef.
 Milk is great for you!
 Beef is delicious!
 Let us be strong and healthy, together.

-You learn about what is right for you in great detail.
+Through this process, one learns what is right for them in great detail.
 Milk is a part of the food pyramid, you see?
-Right next to the beef, the green vegetables, and the wheat – all the things we eat.
+Right next to the beef, the green vegetables, and the wheat – all the things we eat, and just so happen to grow in our province.
 If you eat all of these things then you will have strong bones and teeth.
 You do not want your teeth to fall out, do you?
 You want to be strong and have muscles, right boys?
 Then you should wash your protein rich steak down with an ice cold glass of milk.

-You learn about the cow.
-You get a sticker of a cow.
-He is smiling.
-One sits atop your pencil.
-He is not a steak yet.
-This cow is wearing sunglasses.
+One learns about the cow.
+One will get a sticker of a cow.
+Or two, or three, or four.
+The cow smiles.
+She sits atop your pencil.
+She is not a steak yet.
+She wears sunglasses.

-You learn that the cows love to give us milk.
-The farmer takes a pail, sits next to the cow, pats her gently on the shoulder, and then squeezes her utters to exhume the milky, teeth-and-bone fortifying liquid.
+One learns that the cows love to give us their milk.
+The farmer takes a pail, sits next to the cow, pats her gently on her shoulder, then squeezes her utters to exhume the milky, teeth-and-bone fortifying liquid.
 And the beef?
 Cows get old, you see, and we do not want to be wasteful – … so we eat them.
+The circle of life.

-In the first grade, you would not know what to make of artificial insemination.
-You would not know whether or not the antibodies and hormones within cows milk were suitable for your consumption.
+In the first grade, one would not know what to make of artificial insemination.
+One would not know whether or not the antibodies and hormones within cows milk were suitable for their consumption.
 Do I have the same nutritional needs of a baby animal which has four stomachs and will weigh well over a tonne?
-If the cows have a baby, what happens to the baby?
-If I drink its milk, what does it drink?
-You have none these questions.
-You have but one important one: Chocolate milk or white milk?
-Mmm - what joy.
+If the cow has a baby, what happens to the baby?
+If I drink the mother’s milk, what does her calf drink?
+One does not ask these questions.
+There is but one query of importance: Chocolate milk or white milk?

 Machines milk cows.
 Machines impregnate cows.
 People take calves from their mothers, sometimes sticking their heads into bars to prevent any growth of muscle mass.
-Without muscles or tension in the body, you can render meat of unprecedented tenderness.
-Those unlucky baby cows turn into veal.
+Without muscles in the body, a baby calf will render meat of delightful tenderness.
+Those sweet, tender calves turn into veal.
 But you just know that veal is fancy.
 If you do well, if you make lots of money, then you can afford to eat veal.

-Or the calves could become new milk cows, kept healthy through antibiotic treatment, living out a fraction of their life span.
+The calves might not become veal.
+They might become new milk cows, kept healthy through antibiotic treatment, living out a fraction of their life span.
 Perhaps they will grow to one day produce little veals of their own.
 The end result is the same.
-That delicious slice of red meat, right there in that red square in the food pyramid, the pyramid around which you should plan all the meals that you eat.
-Take your milk, dear children, take your pyramids and your stickers - we will teach you what is right for you.
+That delicious slice of red meat in the red square of the standard issue food pyramid, the pyramid around which you should plan all the meals that you eat.
+Take your milk, children, take your pyramids and your stickers - we will teach you what is right for you.

-The myth of the friendly farmer is a compelling story.
+The myth of the friendly farmer is compelling.
 We are taught to believe that our needs are filled without cost.
-We are taught that if there were cost, then it is justifiable because that is what we need to survive.
+We are taught that any cost is justifiable because it is what we need to do to survive.
 When we look through this story, we see the tentacles of the free market.
-Milk day is to sell beef and milk to children.

-We buy deep into these myths.
+Milk day sells beef and milk to children.
+And we buy deep into the myth.

 We believe that meat and milk are dietary staples without which we become weak and waifish.
-We are scared into thinking that without milk we will be frail and breakable.
+We are scared into thinking that without milk, we will be frail and breakable.
 If we do not eat meat, we do not fit into the template.
 We will not have enough protein to be strong athletes or intelligent students.
-We have scaled unimaginable horror and torment to fulfill these myths.
-The myths keep the money flowing.
+We have scaled unimaginable, industrialized horror and torment to realize these myths.
+Myths keep the money flowing.

-Once you are aware of the depths of the myth and you understand the picture of industrialized agriculture, you might concede: I can not dispute the unpleasantness.
+Once you are aware of the depths of these myths and you understand the picture of industrialized agriculture, you might concede: I cannot dispute its unpleasantness.
 But they are just animals.
 We need to eat them to survive.
 I care not for the “feelings” of a fish, cow, chicken, or pig.
 I am not even convinced of the existence of those feelings.
 I buy organic, local, free range, grass fed; I eat how I eat and I like it.

 A position of this nature is one of deep and temporary selfishness and privilege.
 Not only does it assert the dominance of human wellbeing over that of other lifeforms, it marginalizes the vast environmental and spiritual cost.

 The environmental cost is nothing to that of the spiritual.
-A mother cow will not cry out the name of its calve as it is taken from her.
+A mother cow will not cry out the name of her calf as it is taken from her.
 A pig, wading through its own refuse, does not pontificate whether it was meant for bigger and better things.
-A chicken whose beak has been stubbed and talons has been clipped will not cry tears as it is pumped full of steroids and fed until its legs break.
-An animal can not tell you why it is suffering.
-The heart - the rightness - breaks and the spirit is tormented all the same.
+A chicken whose beak has been stubbed and talons have been clipped will not cry tears as it is pumped full of steroids and fed until its legs break.
+An animal cannot tell you why it is suffering.
+But the heart - the rightness - breaks and the spirit is tormented all the same.
 An animal suffers.